cdhowie/netflix-no-ipv6-dns-proxy/README.md

 Note that this server **does not** in any way circumvent Netflix's block against these IPv6 address ranges; all it does is force Netflix to use the IPv4 Internet.

+## Installation

+Clone this repository into `/opt/fix-netflix-dns`.
+(You can clone as any user, but the server must be run as root in order to bind to port 53.)

+Configure your existing DNS server/forwarder to listen on port 10053, and restart it.

+Run the following commands to install the systemd service:

+    cd /etc/systemd/system
+    ln -s /opt/fix-netflix-dns/fix-netflix-dns.service
+    systemctl enable fix-netflix-dns.service
+    systemctl start fix-netflix-dns.service